GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

-# The Red Book of Westmarch - Chapter X: Title
+# The Red Book of Westmarch - Chapter 3: Making it visible

-*`LOTR Quote relevant to the assignment or artifact` `"..." - Character`*
+*`A red sun rises.
+Blood has been spilled this night.` `" — Legolas`*

 **Table of Contents**